argythana/r4m_public_demo/README.md

 Examples (to be added):
 * Manage and preprocess data of various types, from different file formats and databases.
 * Create analytics for all kinds of Run4more data, and their respective plots (numerical, categorical, geospatial charts) and deploy them online, on interactive dashboards.
-The result of these tasks is to create variations of a [demo dashboard of Run4more,](http://r4m.live:8555) for different data and plots.
+The result is to create simplified variations of a [demo dashboard of Run4more,](http://r4m.live:8555) for different data and plots.

 * Create custom analytics for a Run4more partner that launches a corporate *Wellness* or *Charity* Challenge.
 * Predict a user's home and work address.